 Those three casinos remain closed even now, while the state’s tribal casinos have all reopened.
 Island Casino was in fact one of the first to do so on May 16.
 Some larger properties like FireKeepers and Four Winds have since launched their retail sportsbooks, and BetAmerica may seek to do the same soon at Island.

-Meanwhile, Michigan is making progress towards getting online sportsbooks and casinos off the ground too.
+BetAmerica, Four Winds and FireKeepers mobile casino and sportsbook apps should all arrive soon too, as Michigan is making progress towards getting online gambling off the ground too.
 The state’s Gaming Control Board released a draft of its regulations last week and will soon hold a public hearing before producing a final version.
 Its most optimistic timeline would allow BetAmerica and others to launch their gambling apps apps as soon as October.

 Any hiccup in the regulatory process could push the go-live date back into 2021.